SkeletonAgent: An Agentic Interaction Framework for Skeleton-based Action Recognition: Method

 \textbf{Context-aware Prompt Generation.} After constructing the similar list $\mathcal{S}$, we pass the current challenging actions of each class to the LLM via the targeted prompt shown in \cref{fig:figure2} (b).
 This context-aware profile serves to encourage the LLM to focus on the subtle motion cues that distinguish the mentioned class from its most easily confused actions, thereby highlighting its targeted distinctive characteristics in the corresponding responses.

-According to the results in \cref{fig:prompt}, the static description from GAP~\cite{xiang2023generative} reflects the lack of fine-grained information on key characteristics for the \textit{hand waving} action.
+According to the results in \cref{fig:prompt}, the static description from GAP~\cite{xiang2023generative} actually lacks detailed information on key characteristics for the \textit{hand waving} action.
 In contrast, our approach can capture more salient cues and clearly differentiate them from similar actions.
-In addition, this interaction is carried out iteratively throughout training, progressively increasing inter-class separability in the joint skeleton–text feature space.
-In this way, the Questioner supplements the class-specific descriptions with this class-wise confusion profile, thereby providing the LLM with explicit feedback on inter-class ambiguities.
+After prolonged training, the framework can leverage interaction history to maintain consistent constraints and mitigate the effects of overfitting.
+In this way, the \textit{Questioner} supplements the targeted descriptions with the class-wise confusion profile, thereby providing the LLM with explicit feedback on fine-grained discrimination.